iai-group/UserSimCRS/docs/source/configuration.rst

 LLM-based NLU and NLG
 ^^^^^^^^^^^^^^^^^^^^^

-To use LLM-based NLU and NLG components in the simulation, you need to set the parameter `type` to "llm" in the components' configuration sections.
+To use LLM-based NLU and NLG components in the simulator, you need to set the parameter `type` to "llm" in the components' configuration sections.

 Parameters to configure the LLM interface used by the components are: